navjeevan-alone/ecommerce/README.md

-things we had don
+things we had done

-1.  add navbar
+-  add navbar
-2.  create basic routes
+-  create basic routes
-3.  signIn ,logIn, logOut
+-  signIn ,logIn, logOut
-4.  displayuser name in navbar
+-  displayuser name in navbar

-yet to be done
+- created basic home page layout and product card yet to be done

 - redirect to home if logged in